-(Hebrews 7:24) but he holds his priesthood permanently, because he continues forever.
+(Hebrews 7:24) but because Jesus lives forever, he has a permanent priesthood.

 Jesus is our High Priest from a different order than the Levitical priests of the Old Testament.
 Jesus is our High Priest from the Order of Melchizedek.
 Having risen from the dead and ascended into heaven, Jesus' priesthood is permanent.
 Jesus will never die again and He will never need to die a sacrificial death again.
 Jesus now lives as our High Priest forever to our benefit and everlasting gratitude.
 Our love relationship with Jesus will never end and by grace He will always keep us right with God.